We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 To get the most bang for your buck on a pro-printing job, you have to first ask: How much can you do without?
 Do you need a legend (aka silkscreen)—the printed part names on the circuit board?
 If you designed the circuit and will be the only person building it, you can probably skip the legend.
 How about a solder mask?
 This is simply a thin, resistive coating that prevents bridging between areas of the board that are to be soldered.
 If you don’t need either one, why pay for them?
-That’s why I love Barebones PCB, a minimalist board shop that makes 2-layer boards with plated-through via’s for less than any other place I’ve found online.
+That’s why I love Barebones PCB, a minimalist board shop that makes two-layer boards with plated-through via’s for less than any other place I’ve found online.
 (If you’ve found a better deal, please let me know in the comments!)

-Barebones has a simple Web site that prompts you for three basic questions.
-Answer these and you get a unit price.
+Barebones has a simple website that prompts you for three basic questions.
+Answer these and you get a unit price:

-I punched in quantity: 2 y = 2" and x = 3" and got a price of $23.70.
+I punched in quantity: 2, y = 2″ and x = 3″ and got a price of $23.70.
 So much for my good deal talk, right?
 But when I changed the quantity to 20, the price drops to $4.80 a board.
 So for any projects you intend to make more than once, you can save yourself a ton of money and the headaches of hand-drilling boards or messing with breadboards.

 The first circuit boards I had printed were all based on persistence-of-vision projects.
-A microcontroller would blink specific LEDs at 30Hz, creating an effect that looked like text when the lights were moving.
+A microcontroller would blink specific LEDs at 30 hertz, creating an effect that looked like text when the lights were moving.
 This is a fun beginner project and each of my boards worked.
 I sent these boards out for printing for two reasons:

-2. These boards were going onto bicycle wheels, so I didn’t want to have them falling apart or dropping off the wheel as I rode through the streets of New York.
+- These boards were going onto bicycle wheels, so I didn’t want to have them falling apart or dropping off the wheel as I rode through the streets of New York.

 Here are the basic steps to go from idea to pro-printed board:

-Step 6: Stuff (assemble) boards and enjoy
+6. Stuff (assemble) boards and enjoy.

-Oh, and should you decide that it is time for a more professional circuit board complete with legend and soldermask you can still go through Advanced Circuits.
-The cost of the original barebones order will be discounted from your final run of professional boards.
+Oh, and should you decide that it is time for a more professional circuit board complete with legend and soldermask, you can still go through Advanced Circuits.
+The cost of the original Barebones order will be discounted from your final run of professional boards.